vhonebon1/CV/README.md

 ## Projects

-During my time at Makers Academy, I have gone from being a novice coder to being able to confidently build end-to-end web and mobile applications using a range of technologies.
+During my time at Makers Academy, I have gone from being a hobbyist coder to being able to confidently build end-to-end web and mobile applications using a range of technologies.
 You can find a full list of projects on my Github but below are some of my favourite projects to date:

 | Project Name  | Technologies          | Description  |
 | ------------- | ----------------------|--------------|